jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 ### Wrap up

-I want to end up with this quote from Tim Berners-Lee:
+I want to end with quote from Tim Berners-Lee:

 {% figquote "[Tim Berners-Lee: Answers for Young People](https://www.w3.org/People/Berners-Lee/Kids.html)", "https://www.w3.org/People/Berners-Lee/Kids.html#:~:text=So%20what%20is%20made%20of%20the,to%20help%20people%20understand%20each%20other." %}
 What is made of the Web is up to us.
 You, me, and everyone else. […]